idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 This project will provide companies with a robust platform for managing employee onboarding processes.
 By breaking the project into clearly defined tasks and using a team-based approach, we can efficiently deliver a working solution within the given 24-hour timeframe.

-You're absolutely right!
-In the example I provided, I focused on using the servlet and JDBC to directly handle the request, but I didn't include the use of Java classes to represent the data or to abstract business logic.
-Let’s fix that.

-In a more structured, object-oriented approach, you would definitely use **Java classes** to represent entities like `Team`, `Process`, `Company`, etc. These classes would be part of the backend business logic layer, and they would help with managing the data and interaction with the database.

-I'll modify the example to show where and how Java classes would fit into this flow.
-The main idea is that the **Java classes** should help:
-- Represent the data entities (e.g., Team, Process).
-- Encapsulate the business logic (e.g., assigning a process to a team).
-- Serve as the interface between your servlet and database (e.g., handling data through `DAO` - Data Access Objects).

 ### **Full Front-To-Back Data Flow Example**

-Let's walk through the same route, but this time we will add the appropriate **Java classes** and **business logic** layers.

 ---